lukasoppermann/style-dictionary-utils/README.md

 You can change the selector by defining it in `file.options.selector`.

-You can define queries on a file level using `file.options.queries`.
-If one or more queries are defined, only tokens within any of the queries will be output.
-You can define as many query objects within `file.options.queries` as you want.
-Tokens can be part of one or multiple queries.
+You can define rules on a file level using `file.options.rules`.
+If one or more rules are defined, only tokens within any of the rules will be output.
+You can define as many rule objects within `file.options.rules` as you want.
+Tokens can be part of one or multiple rules.

-A query object has two properties, a `query` and a `matcher`.
+A rule object may have any or all of the three properties `atRule`, `selector` and  `matcher`.

-A `query` is a string that is wrapped around your css and the selector, if present.
-If the `query` is undefined, only the `selector` will be wrapped around the matching tokens.
+- `selector` is a string that is wrapped around your css.
+If the `selector` is undefined, the default selector or one define at `file.options.selector` will be used.
+If you don't want a selector, set it to `false`.
+- `atRule` can be a string or array of strings, that are wrapped around the css and `selector` with the first being the outer layer.
-The `matcher` is a filter function that returns true for tokens that should be included in the query.
+- `matcher` is a filter function that returns true for tokens that should be included in the query.
 If you want to match all tokens, just return true from the matcher.

 ```css
 body[theme="dark"] {